Are you running your household like a business?

 Do you know the net worth of your household?

-If your answer is a "No" to any of the above questions, you may want to take steps to run your household finances just like you're running a business entity.
-Doing so would certainly bring your finances to a healthier level, whatever the state of financial health you may be in right now.
+If your answered "No" to any of the above questions, you may want to take some steps to run your household finances just like you're running a business entity.
+Doing so would bring your finances to a healthier level, whatever the state of financial health you may be in right now.

 1) Assets - what the business entity own